spread-ai/docs-comments/docs/module-2/querying-spread.md

           }
      }
      ```

-     1. The `dataSetId` defines the dataset that this data is pulled from.

 !!! example "GraphQL variables"

-     This objcet sets the `variableID` for use in the query
+     This object sets the `variableID` for use in the query
      ---

      ```json